Fund & Friend Raising

 a university graduate business school

-Produced a campaign to increase attendance at this annual fund raising event for the Katz School of Business.
-Included: marketing plan, press releases, on-site media relations, ads, flyers and future options for the event.
+Produced a campaign to increase attendance at this annual fund raising event for the University of Pittsburgh’s Katz School of Business.
+It included: marketing plan, press releases, on-site media relations, ads, flyers and future options for the event.
 Results: attendance increased by 60% to full capacity and the event got regional media coverage.

 6. Launch $20 million fundraising campaign